georgerobescu/prediction-market/README.md

 # prediction-market
-The original fully FCLA decentralized prediction markets.
+FCLA decentralized prediction markets.

 ## Code Structure
 FCLA decentralized prediction markets is based on Gnosis hg-first-decentralized-market core which has been completely rewritten to use React modern build setup with no configuration, typescript, drizzle, redux and proper components architecture.

 ## Workflow